hellohaptik/docs_haptik/docs/agent-chat/adding-custom-tools.md

 ![agent_view_tool](assets/agent_view_tool.png)

-- Simply Click on the tool, and the URL will open on the RHS
+- Simply click on the tool, and the URL will open on the RHS

 ![agent_view_tool_url](assets/agent_view_tool_url.png)